Medicare Fraud Whistleblower Lawyer

-The Department of Justice has also pursued fraud involving the Medicare Part C program, which is Medicare’s managed care program, Medicare Advantage.
+The Department of Justice pursues healthcare fraud cases involving the Medicare Part C program, which is Medicare’s managed care program, also known as Medicare Advantage.

 Roughly 60 million Americans who are age 65 and over or disabled receive healthcare benefits through the Medicare program.
 Around 20 million Medicare beneficiaries participate in this program.

 If you know of Medicare fraud taking place and are not sure about what to do next, get in touch with Tycko & Zavareei LLP.
 Our Medicare fraud whistleblower lawyers can offer professional guidance and insight on your next moves and help ensure your rights are protected every step of the way.
 Medicare fraud cases tend to be complex and involve powerful parties, so do not go into this legal battle alone.

 What is Medicare Fraud, Waste, and Abuse?

 Medicare fraud, waste, and abuse occur when healthcare providers report false information to Medicare in order to receive additional government funds.
 Medicare reimburses healthcare providers for the services they provide to patients who receive Medicare, and some medical professionals submit false reports to make patients appear sicker than they really are.
 They may do this by billing for medical services and procedures which were never actually performed or which were administered unnecessarily.